sedgecloud/ECSNeTpp/README.md

 #### Source Characteristics

 ##### Source Event Rate
-The `ecsnet_.model.source.eventrate.ISourceEventRateDistribution` interface should be extended to implement different source event rate distributions.
+The `ecsnetpp.model.source.eventrate.ISourceEventRateDistribution` interface should be extended to implement different source event rate distributions.
-See `ecsnet_.model.source.eventrate.FixedSourceEventRateDistribution` module for an example.
+See `ecsnetpp.model.source.eventrate.FixedSourceEventRateDistribution` module for an example.

 #### Source Message Size
-The `ecsnet_.model.source.msgsize.IMessageSizeDistribution` interface should be extended to implement different source message size distributions.
+The `ecsnetpp.model.source.msgsize.IMessageSizeDistribution` interface should be extended to implement different source message size distributions.
-See `ecsnet_.model.source.msgsize.FixedMessageSizeDistribution` module for an example.
+See `ecsnetpp.model.source.msgsize.FixedMessageSizeDistribution` module for an example.

 #### Operator Characteristics

 #### Operator Selectivity Ratio
-The `ecsnet_.model.operator.selectivity.IOperatorSelectivityDistribution` interface should be extended to implement different operator selectivity ratio distributions.
+The `ecsnetpp.model.operator.selectivity.IOperatorSelectivityDistribution` interface should be extended to implement different operator selectivity ratio distributions.
-See `ecsnet_.model.operator.selectivity.FixedSelectivityDistribution` module for an example.
+See `ecsnetpp.model.operator.selectivity.FixedSelectivityDistribution` module for an example.

 #### Operator Productivity Ratio
-The `ecsnet_.model.operator.productivity.IOperatorProductivityDistribution` interface should be extended to implement different operator productivity ratio distributions.
+The `ecsnetpp.model.operator.productivity.IOperatorProductivityDistribution` interface should be extended to implement different operator productivity ratio distributions.
-See `ecsnet_.model.operator.productivity.FixedProductivityDistribution` module for an example.
+See `ecsnetpp.model.operator.productivity.FixedProductivityDistribution` module for an example.